Midstate music fest to bring awareness to food insecurity

 The Canned Jam 2022 Music fest is being held on Saturday, Aug.
-12 at Heroes Grove, which is located at Brightbill park in Harrisburg.
+12 at Heroes Grove, which is located at Brightbill park in Lower Paxton Township.

 Get daily news, weather, breaking news and alerts straight to your inbox!
 Sign up for the abc27 newsletters here.